joshuabenuck/wiki-plugin-specs/ReadMe.md

-# Federated Wiki - Compare Plugin
+# Federated Wiki - Specs Plugin

-This plugin, type: compare, allows one to compare multiple specs.
+This plugin, type: specs, allows one to record properties of an object.
+It is meant to be used with the compare plugin.

 ## Build